microsoft/fluentui/specs/Pills.md

 #### Accessibility

 - Each pill is of role="button"
-- Popup opens after 500ms of mouse hover state
+- Popup opens after Xms of mouse hover state
 - Clicking in the Pill open popup and clicking outside should dimiss it

 #### Keyboard Navigation